chris31389/blob-integration-tests/README.md

 This blog post aims to guide you through an alternative way of running Integration Tests within your project.
 We look to make use of [Testcontainers](https://github.com/testcontainers/testcontainers-dotnet) which support tests with throwaway instances of Docker containers.
 This means we can run tests without going to a deployed instance of the service we look to integrate with, saving time on round-trip-times.
 All code talked about in this post will be [available here](https://github.com/chris31389/redis-integration-tests)

 For the purposes of our project, an Integration Test is defined as an automated test written to test the interaction between code that we have written with a third party service.
-The goal is to prove that the code can communicate as expected with the third party service.
+The goal is to prove that the code can communicate as expected with the third party service so that we can identify any defects before it reaches a later stage of the development cycle.

 We will use Docker containers.
 To follow along, you will need to have Docker (or equivalent) set up and running.
 Testcontainers will spin up container instances which will be used to execute tests against.
 Each test will have a dedicated container instance so that tests can be run in parallel without affecting other tests.